Tuya-Community/ray-smart-ui/src/calendar/README.en.md

 By setting `type` to `week`, you can select a weekly time range.
 The `select` event returns a date array, including the start and end dates.

+You can set the starting day of week selection through the `firstDayOfSelectWeek` `v2.9.1` property, which controls the week range when clicking on a date. `firstDayOfWeek` is used to control the starting day of the week displayed in the calendar, while `firstDayOfSelectWeek` is specifically used to control the week range calculation for week selection.

 ```jsx
 import React, { useState } from 'react';
 import { Calendar } from '@ray-js/smart-ui';